 It can be a scary feeling when bringing home such a large and powerful dog.
 These are crucial concerns that all parents should consider.
-So to help you make a decision, we broke down the reasons Corsos make good family dogs, plus potential pitfalls.
+So to help you make a decision, we broke down the reasons why Corsos make good family dogs, plus potential pitfalls.

 RECOMMENDED: 50 Best Dogs For Kids

-Cane Corso Temperament
+The Cane Corso’s Temperament

 In other words, out of the 235 Cane Corsos tested by the ATTS, 207 of them passed with flying colors.
 This puts them above some of the most popular dog breeds, in terms of temperaments.
 For example, Golden Retrievers had a lower 85.6% pass rate.